Evolutionary Genetic Analysis with DNA data

 Evolutionary parsimony:

-Hypothesis that requires fewer character changes preferred
+Hypothesis that requires fewest character changes preferred

-In molecular systematics, count SNP changes
+In molecular systematics, which requires fewest SNP changes

 "Four-Taxon Problem" & "Three-Taxon Statement":